 Marine Parade, Queenstown

 Part of the iconic and luxurious hotel, Eichardt’s, The Grille is notably one of Queenstown’s premier dining spots.
 Only a few metres from the picturesque shores of Lake Wakatipu, it also boasts one of the best dining room views in town #seriously.
 Enter the New York bistro-esque restaurant and you’ll be pleasantly welcomed by the stylish and classy interior and warm friendly staff, before getting down to business with an impeccable menu that showcases the unique tastes of Central Otago and Southland in every dish.
-With mains like Eichardt’s Legendary Seafood Chowder, through to a comprehensive chargrilled and Otago meats menu you’re spoilt for choice, however, if you trust the chef—and you should—then we recommend the taste the region four-course set-menu—with matching vino of course.
+With mains like Eichardt’s Legendary Seafood Chowder, through to a comprehensive chargrilled and Otago meats menu you’re spoilt for choice, however, if you trust the chef—and you should—then we recommend the 'taste the region' four-course set-menu—with matching vino of course.
 An impressive wine, beer and cocktail list mean you can keep the drinks free-flowing after dinner too.
-Tip: if you’ve spent the day shredding the slopes of Cardrona you can show the friendly staff your ski pass you’ll automatically get 20% off your bill—how’s that for value.
+Score.

 Church Street, Queenstown